Learn More about the UK Acumen Fellowship

 Is someone eligible to apply for the UK Fellowship if they have taken part in an Acumen Fellowship in a different region?

 No. Each cohort of Acumen Fellows must be comprised of individuals who have not previously taken part in an Acumen Fellowship.
-This is specific to Acumen’s programmes; candidates who have participated in other fellowships or leadership programmes, or who have taken +Acumen courses, are welcome to apply.
+This is specific to Acumen’s programmes; candidates who have participated in other fellowships or leadership programmes, or who have taken Acumen Academy courses, are welcome to apply.

 UK Fellowship Timing